 Ever feel like you’ve lost that deep happy feeling?
 I have.
-Here’s what happened to me, what I learnt, and how too you can reclaim your inner happy.
+Here’s what happened to me, what I learnt, and how you too can reclaim your “inner happy”.

 The bright early-morning springtime light filtered in through the window.
 My jangled brain struggled to place the day, the time.
 I lay there, opening my eyes slowly, adjusting to the brightness, and not feeling very happy.
 It felt like it should be Saturday.
 I really hoped it was Saturday.